NukuHack/Rusticubes/src/item/readme.txt

 item and related things also the inventory stuff

-/// item + inventory and related stuffs pub mod item {
+/// Item + Inventory and related stuffs pub mod item {
 	// Item and Itemstack body, inventory basics pub mod items;